Pickens Plan: Peak gas

 The use of natural gas is a key component to Picken's proposal.
 There are concerns, however, that gas production has already reached its maximum production rate, a point known as peak gas.
 US gas production peaked in 1973 at about 24.1 trillion cubic feet, declined until 1985, and has been slowly increasing over the last 23 years. (see figure on left).

 According to peak theory, the rate of production enters a terminal decline after the peak.
 Peak gas has already been confirmed by Exxon's CEO Lee Raymond.
 In 2005, he said to Reuters that "Gas production has peaked in North America."

 The Reuters article continues to say "While the number of U.S. rigs drilling for natural gas has climbed about 20 percent over the last year and prices are at record highs, producers have been struggling to raise output."
 John DeCicco, a senior fellow at Environmental Defense, is critical of the plan because it assumes that gas would remain cheap despite growing demand and increasing reliance on imports as evidenced by proposals for LNG terminals.

 However, implementing Pickens Plan does not require an increase in the supply of natural gas; it calls for a shift in its use, rather than an increase.
 Natural gas production has been slightly and consistently increasing in the United States for more than two decades.
 Proven recoverable U.S. gas reserves have slightly but consistently risen since 1996 and are about the same as in 1976.

-Estimates of technically recoverable reserves in the United States vary as they are generated by geological inferences, but the U.S. Energy Information Administration 2009 estimate is 1747 trillion cubic feet, enough to provide domestic production at 2005 rates for nearly 80 years.
+Estimates of technically recoverable reserves in the United States vary as they are generated by geological inferences, but the U.S. Energy Information Administration 2009 estimate was 1747 trillion cubic feet, enough to provide domestic production at 2005 rates for nearly 80 years.